exonomyapp/interNovel/docs/functional-spec.md

 **Proposal:** Prioritize simplicity and intuitiveness in the design of all features, abstracting technical complexities and providing clear explanations.

 *   **Details:**
-    *   Use a visually appealing and interactive environment.
+    *   Use a visually appealing and interactive environment, built with Vuetify components.
     *   Provide clear explanations of all features, especially those related to IP, contributions, structure, and themes.
     *   Offer tutorials and help resources for new users.
 *   **UX Principles:** Simplicity & Intuitiveness, Clarity
-*   **Notes for Developers:** Focus on user-friendly design and clear documentation.
+*   **Notes for Developers:** Focus on user-friendly design and clear documentation, leveraging Vuetify's built-in accessibility features and guidelines.

 ## 12. Structural & Thematic Cohesion